 You may want to consider talking about your plan options with the people in your life who would be affected by your decision and possibly consulting with a tax or financial advisor.
-When you are ready to choose a retirement plan, complete and return the Your Retirement Plan Election (R0940C) form to your employer before the deadline.
+When you are ready to choose a retirement plan, complete and return the Your Retirement Plan Election (R0940C), revised 7-2017, form to your employer before the deadline.
 Make a copy for yourself.

 The deadline is 75 calendar days from the end of your first payroll period.